Zelibe/BellaBeat/README.md

  ## ACT
  +  There should be a focus on making users understand the importance of exercising for their health and general well-being.
  +  Sunday was found to be a day with little activity and steps.
-Bellabeat should make a point to increase reminders for users to make Sunday a selfcare day.
+Bellabeat should make a point to increase reminders for users to make
+    Sunday a selfcare day.
 Mindfulness and sleep  should be emphasized on Sunday.
- +
+ +  One of the initial recommemdations is to set reminders during the peak activity hours to engage in physical exercise if the calorie goals set by the user have not been achieved.
+ +  Since most users spend more time sedentary, Bellabeat can develop programs aimed at increasing activity levels such as challenges, reminders and tips for physical exercises.
+ +  The individuals who did not log in their weight may not have been concerned with losing weight or did not have the device to automatically  record this data.
+The Bella beat could market weight device that automatically record the weight.